Long term lyme disease symptoms

 Multiple studies have shown that as many as 34% to 62% of patients have Lyme disease symptoms that persist long term despite treatment.
 [1,2] These patients can suffer for years with debilitating symptoms.

+Long term lyme disease symptoms are all to common.
 According to one study, at their six-month follow-up visit, “36% of patients reported new-onset fatigue, 20% widespread pain, and 45% neurocognitive difficulties.”

 So, how could Lyme disease symptoms persist long term?
 There have been many theories, including recent findings that suggest persistent symptoms may be due to antigenic variation.A new study reports that antigenic variation may explain why some Lyme disease patients continue to have chronic symptoms.
 Click To Tweet